Compare CrashPlan for Small Business with everyone else

 Are there any file type or file size restrictions?

-We don’t set any file size limits and or block specific file types.
-There are a few files in certain system folders CrashPlan won’t backup.
+We don’t set any file size limits.
+There are a few files in certain system folders CrashPlan won’t protect.
+More information about those is available in our support documentation.

 Can I use CrashPlan for Small Business with data that falls under HIPAA?